 "I enjoy the flexibility of my course.
-I have been able to choose a large proportion of my modules, meaning my degree is tailored closely to my interests."
+I've been able to choose a large proportion of my modules, tailoring my degree to my interests."

 I came to an open day and it cemented the decision to come here, it was a really sunny day and I sat by the lake for lunch, I just loved the feel of the campus.
 I also loved the labs, most that I had seen before were dark and dingy, but the labs on campus have huge windows so let a lot of light in.

-I enjoy the flexibility of my course.
-I have been able to choose a large proportion of my modules, meaning my degree is tailored closely to my interests.
+I enjoy the flexibility of my BSc (Hons) Microbiology course.
+I've been able to choose a large proportion of my modules, tailoring my degree to my interests.
 The lecturers are great.
 In my experience they have gone above and beyond to support me throughout the course.
-The facilities are fantastic too – even better now we have the brand new labs at the Innovation for Health building.
+The facilities are fantastic too – even better now we have the brand new labs at the Innovation for Health Learning Laboratory.

-I went on a Professional Training placement working at Washington State University, WA, USA!
-I studied in a rehabilitation facility and it was a fantastic experience.
-I was able to work with patients on a daily basis and it was really fulfilling work.
+I went on a Professional Training placement abroad at Washington State University, USA.
+I worked in a rehabilitation facility alongside patients and it was really fulfilling work.
 I was able to work on the study from its conception, meaning I was involved in study planning which is a really valuable skill, as well as study management.

 I would definitely recommend a placement to other students because you learn so many new skills and are much more competitive for jobs upon graduation.
 Also, you are given the opportunity to experience living somewhere completely different in the world, and immerse yourself in new culture.
 I was able to travel to so many places that I would not have been able to without this opportunity.